-All campus housing residents, including scholarship recipients, are required to post a \$50 room reservation/damage deposit before reservations will be confirmed.
-Residents are required to sign a contract as a part of the check in process.
+All campus housing residents, including scholarship recipients, are required to post a \$200 room reservation/damage deposit before reservations will be confirmed.
+All housing applicants must complete a criminal background check before being approved for campus housing.
+There is a \$ 10 non-refundable processing fee for the background check.